 AFP Preparation Training Area

-Review the following two points of view on the topic of a culturally diverse police force.
+Review the following two points of view on the topic of a culturally diverse police service.

 Once you have read the texts, use the information to give your own opinion on cultural diversity in the Police Service.

 You may comment on the arguments made in the text provided.
 You may also use any other information that you think is relevant.
 Remember this is a test of your writing ability.
 You are being assessed in your written communication skills.